Skip to content

-Architects design buildings and renovations — translating client brief, site constraints, and building regulations into drawings that builders can construct from.
-For Irish homeowners, the most common engagements are extensions (rear, side, or wraparound), loft conversions, full house renovations, and new builds.
-The architect handles concept design, planning permission application (if required), tender documentation, contract administration, and construction supervision.
+Architects design buildings and renovations — translating your brief, budget, site constraints, and building regulations into drawings a builder can construct from.
+For Irish homeowners, the most common architect services are house extensions (rear, side, or wraparound), loft conversions, full house renovations, and new builds.
+A full engagement covers concept design, the planning permission application (if required), tender documentation, contract administration, and construction supervision.

-Irish architecture is regulated — only RIAI (Royal Institute of the Architects of Ireland) registered architects can call themselves 'architect' and certify drawings to a Certificate of Compliance.
-Architectural technologists and architectural designers can do similar work but cannot use the protected title and may have different fees and indemnity.
+Irish architecture is regulated — only RIAI (Royal Institute of the Architects of Ireland) registered architects can use the title 'architect' and certify drawings to a Certificate of Compliance.
+Architectural technologists and architectural designers can do similar work but cannot use the protected title, and may carry different fees and indemnity cover.
 For projects requiring planning permission, formal compliance certificates, or BCAR sign-off, working with an RIAI architect simplifies the regulatory path.
-RIBA (UK) registered architects can also work in Ireland with appropriate insurance.
+RIBA (UK) registered architects can also work in Ireland with the appropriate insurance in place.
+Whatever route you take, agree the scope in writing before design work begins — fees vary widely with the level of service, and a clearly defined engagement is the best protection against scope creep.

 Common architect services